paivacarlos/fp-cs50/README.md

 PressConference EA is a web application focused on engagement and sports storytelling for **EA FC 26** players.
 The system transforms the stats from a post-match screenshot and a brief player comment into an interactive, immersive 3-round press conference, where the AI acts as the reporter and the user as the coach.
 At the end, the app generates a stylized sports article covering the conference.

+## Technical Architecture & Design Decisions

+### 1. State Management (Gerenciamento de Estado)
+The application leverages Flask's cryptographically-signed client-side sessions (`flask.session`) to manage volatile user states (such as active login sessions and context tracking).
+By holding transient session identifiers securely on the client side, we avoid polluting the primary SQLite database with volatile or temporary session tables.
+This keeps the MVP lightweight, highly performant, and simple to manage.

+### 2. Post/Redirect/Get (PRG) Pattern
+To ensure a robust user experience, the application strictly adheres to the **Post/Redirect/Get (PRG)** design pattern for mutating operations (e.g., registration, logging in, logging out).
+After a successful write operation (POST request), the server responds with an HTTP `302 Redirect` to direct the browser to a clean GET route (like `/setup` or `/login`).
+This guards against accidental form resubmission and duplicated actions if the user refreshes their browser (via F5).

+### 3. QA & Test Automation (Isolamento em Memória/RAM)
+Our automated test suite is powered by `pytest`.
+To ensure tests run fast, remain fully independent, and do not dirty the development/production database, tests are executed against isolated, clean databases.
+This architecture mirrors a RAM-isolated (`:memory:`) database approach, creating a clean slate for each test execution and leaving zero database residues or side effects behind on the host system.

 ## Project Structure

 * `docs of project/`: Contains project specification files and task definitions.